tylerlaceby/emu/readme.md

 # EMU LANGUAGE
 Just a toy language I am working on.
-The focus of emu is to be compatible with C/Rust code over C-ABI and have native support for FFI on Linux, osx & Win32.
 The emu language aims to have a super simple FFI interface and a very easy to use std library to prototype 2d graphic applications.
 Emu bytecode will come soon for better performance gains.

 ## Early preview at the syntax